ericykim/portfolio-new/llms/cache/BUILDING_COMPONENTS.md

 - [ ] Use TypeScript with proper types
 - [ ] Use 'use client' directive if using hooks
 - [ ] Follow existing naming conventions
+- [ ] **Consider using HeroUI components** instead of building from scratch
+- [ ] Ensure HeroUI components have proper dark mode styling

 ## 🚀 Next.js Patterns